joey-ma/s-for-serverless/README.md

 ## How to Use

-Additional steps will be taken to secure this app, but feel free to use this as a starting point for your application.
+Feel free to use this as a starting point for your application as I take additional steps to secure this app.
 This app references the example app [`node-hello-world`](https://github.com/vercel/examples/tree/main/solutions/node-hello-world).

 ### Getting Started